-I have two kids, which means I’ve successfully chosen the names of two babies.
+I have three kids, which means I’ve successfully chosen the names of three babies.
 Whether or not they are quality names is another question altogether.
 But either way, the children have names so I’m not altogether a failure in this area.
-I clearly know how to choose a baby name!

-Don’t forget to enter your information in the box below to access the printable worksheet to go along with this post!
+Don’t forget to enter your information in the box below to access the printable guide to go along with this post!

 The first step in the process of choosing a name for your baby is pretty simple: come up with lots of names!
 You don’t have to love every name that you put down, but just get all the names that have been bouncing around in your brain out on paper.